oussama166/TECHABLE/README.md

-Certainly!
-Here's the revised version with the last icon in one line:

 # 🎓 E-LEARNING (DJANGO)

 An e-learning project created with Django is a web application that enables users to access educational content online.
 Django is a powerful open-source Python framework designed for efficient web development.
 You can build an e-learning platform using Django 3.0.